vikrantsingh123/hangingList/README.md

 # Hanginglist

-A Flutter library to create a `HangingList` with animated changes which also lets you create `HangingItems` and also lets you play with their flip property.
+A Flutter library to create a `HangingList` with animation on scrolling.
+You can also create `HangingItems` which you can rotate like a hanger and play with their flip property.
+The idea is taken from hanging clothes in almirah.

 ![Hanging List Demo](demo/hangingList.gif)